geoparse/open-data/README.md

 * `osopenusrn_202509.gpkg`: The input GeoPackage file

-This following command converts the downloaded GeoPackage file to a Parquet file using `ogr2ogr`.
+This following commands downloads the GeoPackage file, process and export it into a Parquet file using `ogr2ogr`.

 ```bash
 mkdir -p data/usrn